 In my dissertation I bring these interests together by investigating microfoundations for context conditional risk preference as a rationalist explanation for war.
 Despite its analytical simplicity the framework produces a rich set of propositions related to the context conditional and endogenous relationships between economic development, political institutions, and political violence.
 In particular, a large set of regularities found by the empirical literature are shown to follow as direct logical implications of the mechanisms considered.
 This is despite these regularities previously being studied as if they were independent.

 While pursuing my first Masters degree at the University of Wisconsin-Milwaukee I had the privilege of attending the ICPSR Summer Program on an EITM Certification Scholarship (2015).
-The experience was formative for my research agenda and I have had the pleasure of returning to the University of Michigan every summer since as a teaching assistant (2016-).
+The experience was formative for my research agenda and I have had the pleasure of returning to the University of Michigan every summer since as a teaching assistant (2016-) [remotely for the fucking pandemic].

 You can get a hold of me at cschwarz[at]nyu.edu